2/19/2020

 President and Chief Executive Officer

-Yes, so as we exited the year, there were approximately 118,000 airplanes that had been equipped out of a total park, if you will, of about 160,000.
-So ideally that would mean there's something over 40,000 aircraft that could be left to equip.
-We don't think that all of those will be.
-Some of those are probably airplanes that maybe aren't in the best shape and might be scrapped.
-So there's going to be some fallout from those for sure.
+Yeah, so as we exited the year, there were approximately 118,000 airplanes that had been equipped out of a total park, if you will, of about 160,000.
+So ideally that would mean there's something over 40,000 aircraft that could be left to equip We don't think that all of those will be.
+Some of those are probably airplanes that maybe aren't in the best shape and might be scrapped, so there's going to be some fallout from those for sure.
 We expect that most of the activity would take place in Q1 and some in Q2, and then the activity would tend to go down in Q3 and Q4.
-In terms of the retrofit activity, while it's true that ADS-B probably prompted people to come in and look at other things, as we got towards the end of the mandate, particularly most of 19, I would say shop capacity has been a real issue.
+In terms of the retrofit activity, while it's true that ADS-B probably prompted people to To come in and look at other things, as we got towards the end of the mandate, particularly most of 19, I would say shop capacity has been a real issue.
 So as a result, people may not have been able to do everything that they wanted to.
-Meanwhile, we've been introducing a lot of great new products, and these are generating a lot of interest.
+And meanwhile, we've been introducing a lot of great new products, and these are generating a lot of interest.
 So we would expect that people will come back and do more.
 And the reality is that not everybody wants to put down the big bill for all of their retrofit needs at one time, too.
 So they may shop and continue to watch and then do more later.
 So we're optimistic about the retrofit market.
 We think that it still has a lot of room to grow.

 speaker

-Robert Spingard
+Robert Spingarn

-Analyst, Credit Suisse
+Analyst at Credit Suisse

-So just reflecting back on what you just said, if Q1 and Q2 see a little bit of ADS-B activity, and probably at a lower rate than the quarters of 2019, is it fair to say that you're anticipating a decline of something like, I don't know, let's call it 60% or so, maybe a little more?
+So just reflecting back on what you just said, if Q1 and Q2 see a little bit of ADS-B activity and probably at a lower rate than the quarters of 2019, is it fair to say – that you're anticipating a decline of something like, I don't know, let's call it 60% or so, maybe a little more?

 speaker